Mark Shimada

 Potrebbe piacerti anche

-Follow Lily's story for "holding on" to dreams and hats in the wind, and not "holding back" when it's time to shine or tell the truth.
-This is a perfect time for you, using these phrasal verbs to hold on to your dreams and to express yourself fully!
+Join Christy as she faces challenges, from climbing hills to overcoming fears.
+She learns when to "give up" bad habits and not "give in" to fears.
+This story is perfect for practicing "give up" and "give in," and understanding the importance of trying and flexibility!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi